OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

     When the build completes, the **dist** folder in the root directory of your add-in project will contain the files that you'll deploy in subsequent steps.

-1. In VS Code, go to the Explorer and select and hold (or right-click) the **dist** folder, and select **Deploy to Static Website via Azure Storage**.
+1. In VS Code, go to the Explorer and Right-click the **dist** folder, and select **Deploy to Static Website via Azure Storage**.
 When prompted, select the storage account you created previously.

     :::image type="content" source="../images/deploy-to-static-website.png" alt-text="Selecting the dist folder, right-clicking, and choosing Deploy to Static Website via Azure Storage.":::